MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/maproutelinetrafficcongestion-enumeration.md

 ---
-title: "MapRouteLineTrafficCongestion Enumeration | Microsoft Docs" ms.author: "khass"
+title: MapRouteLineTrafficCongestion Enumeration | Microsoft Docs
+description: Describes the MapRouteLineTrafficCongestion enumeration for Android and iOS and provides the enumeration's values and additional references. ms.author: khass
 ---

 # MapRouteLineTrafficCongestion Enumeration